Trusted-CGI

 It’s best (but not limited) for

-• for projects with a low number of requests: webhooks, scheduled processing, etc..
+• projects with a low number of requests: webhooks, scheduled processing, etc..

-• for a project working on low-end machines: raspberry pi, cheapest VPS, etc..
+• projects working on low-end machines: raspberry pi, cheapest VPS, etc..

 Also, it is possible to scale the platform performance by just launching the same instances of the platform with a shared file system (or docker images) with a balancer in front of it.